VirtoCommerce/vc-docs/platform/developer-guide/docs/Platform-Manager/Extensibility-Points/blade-toolbar.md

 ![Blade toolbar](media/02-blade-toobar.png)

-*Four toolbar items nested in the blade toolbar*

 Toolbar items can be added to a **blade instance** directly or using Virto Commerce platform toolbar extensibility service.

 ## Adding Toolbar Items Directly to Blade Instance